CornerstonePres/cornerstone-pres/_events/2020-03-17-midweek-meditation.md

 ---
 Join Pastor Jen each Wednesday at noon for a brief time for noon prayers.

-This week's scriptures are: Psalm 31 and Acts 7:54-60
+This week's scriptures are: Psalm 4 and Ephesians 1:1-14

 [July 1 2020](https://youtu.be/MKjRC2uK_KI)